radheshpai87/YSCAM/README.md

 ## Overview

 The system leverages logistic regression with TF-IDF vectorization to classify text messages as either "real" or "scam".
 It provides a complete pipeline from data preparation to model evaluation and explainability.
+The model is automatically trained during Docker build and deployment, ensuring the system is ready to use immediately after deployment.

 ## Key Features